The conjugacy problem in groups of non-orientable 3-manifolds: Proof of Theorem A

-The minimality of the JSJ decomposition of $\hat{\N}_1$ ensures that $u$ is not conjugate to the fibers of two Seifert vertex subgroups $\not\simeq\ZZ$, neither to the fibers of two Seifert vertex subgroups $\simeq\ZZ$.
-Then with the above, together with Theorem VI.I.6 of \cite{js}, one finally obtains exactly one of the following cases: \begin{itemize} \item[--] $u$ is conjugate neither to a Seifert vertex subgroup nor to an edge subgroup: $Z_H(u)\simeq\Z$ and assertion (i) occurs. \item[--] $u$ is conjugate to a Seifert vertex subgroup $H_{\v'}$ and is not conjugate to a fiber of any Seifert vertex subgroup $\not\simeq\ZZ$.
-In that case $Z_H(u)$ lies up to conjugacy in $H_{\v'}$ and assertion (ii) occurs. \item[--] $u$ is conjugate to the fiber of a Seifert vertex subgroup $H_{\v'}\not\simeq \ZZ$; $Z_H(u)$ lies up to conjugacy in $H_{\v'}$ and assertion (ii) occurs. \item[--] $u$ is not in the conjugate of any Seifert vertex subgroup but lies in the conjugate of an edge subgroup $H_\e$; $Z_H(u)=H_\e$ and assertion (iii) occurs. \end{itemize} This achieves the proof. \end{proof}
+The minimality of the JSJ decomposition of $\widehat{\N}_1$ ensures that $u$ is neither conjugate to the fibers of two Seifert vertex subgroups $\not\simeq\ZZ$ nor to the fibers of two Seifert vertex subgroups $\simeq\ZZ$.
+Then with the above, together with \cite[Theorem VI.I.6]{js}, one finally obtains exactly one of the following cases: \begin{itemize} \item[--] $u$ is conjugate neither to a Seifert vertex subgroup nor to an edge subgroup: $Z_H(u)\simeq\Z$ and assertion (i) occurs. \item[--] $u$ is conjugate to a Seifert vertex subgroup $H_{\v'}$ and is not conjugate to a fiber of any Seifert vertex subgroup $\not\simeq\ZZ$.
+In that case $Z_H(u)$ lies up to conjugacy in $H_{\v'}$ and assertion (ii) occurs. \item[--] $u$ is conjugate to the fiber of a Seifert vertex subgroup $H_{\v'}\not\simeq \ZZ$; $Z_H(u)$ lies up to conjugacy in $H_{\v'}$ and assertion (ii) occurs. \item[--] $u$ does not lie in the conjugate of any Seifert vertex subgroup but lies in the conjugate of an edge subgroup $H_\e$; $Z_H(u)=H_\e$ and assertion (iii) occurs. \end{itemize} This achieves the proof. \end{proof}